AdamRobinsonSE/unwind/README.md

 # Unwind #

 This is a WIP.
+Keeping true to myself I prefer to work on the functionality before any styling.
+As you can see, its something less than desired, but the barebones are there!
 The basic functionality is there and its my take on a bourbon version of untapped.
 I'm not much of a beer guy - but I would love a spot to track which bourbons I've had and what my friends have.
 You can add bourbons, delete them, comment on them, and see a fee of other users and what bourbons they've submitted.
 There is a lot of styling to be done (see below!), as well as more functionality to add.

 ## How It's Made: